pardot/api-docs/docs/kb/api-version-3/export.md

 * **state**: The state of the export.
 This will display "Waiting" when the export has been queued for processing, "Processing" when the server is working on the export and "Complete" when the export has completed.
 See [Export State](#Export-State) enum.
 * **isExpired**: Indicates that the export has expired.
 After an export has expired, this will return `false` and no data associated to the export can be downloaded.
 * **resultsRef**: (Optional) This property will appear only when the export has completed and contains a list of URLS to CSV files available for download.
 If there is no data associated to the export, this property will be absent.
 If there is only a single CSV file available for download, this will be a `string` containing the URL to download the file.
 If there are multiple CSV files, this will be an array of URLs.
+* **createdAt**: The date and time the export was created in the timezone of the user making the request.
+* **updatedAt**: The date and time the export was updated in the timezone of the user making the request.

 ```json
 {